Songonge/Power-BI-Tutorials/Project 4: Create DAX Calculations in Power BI Desktop.md

 * Formatted the Variance Margin measure as percentage with zero decimal places.

 > [!NOTE]
 > * The function `DIVIDE()` Achieves division.
-You must pass in numerator and denominator expressions.
+You must pass in the numerator and denominator expressions.
 Optionally, you can pass in a value that represents an alternate result.
 It handles division by zero cases.
 > * It is advised to use the DIVIDE function whenever the denominator is an expression that could return zero or BLANK.
 > * When BLANKs create unexpected results, consider using the IF and ISBLANK DAX functions to test for BLANK, and then respond appropriately.